clux/modul8/docs/cli.md

     $ modul8 app/entry.js -a Spine

-Multiple globals for a given shortcuts can be listed inside brackets:
+Multiple globals for a given shortcuts can be comma separated:

-    $ modul8 app/entry.js -a jQuery=[$,jQuery]
+    $ modul8 app/entry.js -a jQuery=jQuery,$

-Multiple arbiters can be delimited with a hash symbol
+Multiple arbiters can be delimited with an & symbol

-    $ modul8 app/entry.js -a jQuery=[$,jQuery]#Spine
+    $ modul8 app/entry.js -a jQuery=$,jQuery&Spine

 ### Data Injection
 Data injection works fundamentally different from the shell than from your node program.